ncfavier/templa/README.md

         Render the templates from TEMPLATES to the TARGET directory.

     Options:
-        -t  Specify the target directory.
+        -t  Choose the target directory.
 By default, the current directory is used.
-            If - is specified, render everything to standard output.
+            If - is given, render everything to standard output.
         -v  Verbose mode, print file names to standard output before rendering them.
         -q  Quiet mode, don't print errors.
         -h  Show this help message.